innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 _How are you going to solve the problem?
 Include the concrete actions you will take and an estimated timeline.
 What are likely failure modes and how will you recover from them?_

-We would like to create an R Consortrium Working Group to foster greater cooperation between the Census Bureau and R community.
+We would like to create an R Consortrium Working Group to foster greater cooperation between the US Census Bureau and R community.

-The first project we would like to take on is the creation of a guide to working with Census data in R ("The Guide").
+The first project we would like the Working Group to take on is the creation of a guide to getting started with Census data in R ("The Guide").
 The Guide would address the problems listed above by:

 1. Listing, describing and linking to packages currently available via CRAN that work with US Census Data.
 2. Listing, describing and linking to reference materials for better understanding and working with Census data.

-The most likely failure mode for the **Package Selection** section is not including all the relevant packages, or not communicating their differences in a way that helps users decide which package is most appropriate for their use.
+The most likely failure mode for the **Package Selection** section is not including all the relevant packages, or not communicating the differences between the packages in a way that helps users decide which package is most appropriate for their use.
 At this point we do not know whether the Guide should simply copy the CRAN package description, or also include additional information.
-(And if so, what additional information?)
+(And if should include additional information, what information should that be?)
 We plan to address this risk by publishing and publicizing drafts of our work online, and incorporating feedback from the R community.

 The most likely failure mode for the **Data Navigation** section is not providing resources which are useful or relevant to the actual needs of the R community.
-In teh same way that CRAN has a wealth of packages that can be difficult to navigate, the Census Bureau has a wealth of training material which can be difficult to navigate.
+In the same way that CRAN has a wealth of packages that can be difficult to navigate, the Census Bureau also has a wealth of training material which can be difficult to navigate.
 We plan to address this by publishing and publicizing drafts of our work online, and incorporating feedback from the R community.

 # The Team

 _Who will work on the project.
 Briefly describe all participants, and the skills they will bring to the project._

-**Ari Lamstein**.
+**[Ari Lamstein]**.
 Ari is an R Trainer and Consultant who is currently working as a Data Science Instructor at the US Census Bureau.
 He has written several R packages that deal with US Census Data.
 Ari is planning to focus on on the **Package Selection** portion of the Guide.

 **Logan T Powell**.
 Logan is the Developer Experience and Engagement Lead at the US Census Bureau.
 Logan is planning to work on the **Data Navigation** portion of the Guide.

 **Zach Whitman, PhD**.
 Zach is the Chief Data Officer at the US Census Bureau.
+Zach is planning to work on future projects related to changes in the Census API.

 # Project Milestones

 _Outline the milestones for development and how much funding will be required for each stage (as payments will be tied to project milestone completion).
 Each milestone should specify the work to be done and the expected outcomes, providing enough detail for the ISC to understand the scope of the project work._

-***Milestone 1: Select Publication Technology (1 Month)***
+***Milestone 1: Select Publication Technology (1 Month, $500)***

 Our first task will be selecting technology to use to publish the Guide.
-We would like the technology to be free and easy to update.
-Current candidates are WordPress and Github Pages.
+We would like the technology to be free and easy to access, as well as free to host and easy to update.
+We are planning to start this phase by evaluating Github, Github Pages and WordPress.

+This milestone wil be completed when there is a "Hello World" version of the Guide published, and both authors understand the workflow for editing it.

-***Milestone 2: Assemble list of resources to include (1 Month)***
+***Milestone 2: Assemble list of resources to include (1 Month, $1,000)***

-Which packages should be included in the Guide?

-Which resources should the Guide link to?
+The initial package and resource lists will be based on our personal knowledge and experience.
+The lists will be stored in github so that other people can contribute to the lists.
+That github repository will then be publicized via our blogs and social media accounts.

+This milestone will be completed when we have the final list of Package and Training resources that we plan to include in the guide.

-***Milestone 3: Complete Publication of Guide (1 Month)***
+***Milestone 3: Complete Publication of Guide (1 Month, $2,000)***

-After assempling the list of content to include, we need to write up the results as a standalone work.
+After we have the final list of resources we plan to include in the Guide, we will need to write up the results.

+This milestone will be completed once the final draft of the Guide is published.

+We plan to announce completion of this milestone on our blogs and social media accounts.

-***Milestone 4: Complete Dissemination (1 Month)***
+***Milestone 4: Complete Dissemination (1 Month, $500)***

+Once the Guide is completed, we will focus on disseminating it to the largest possible audience.

-After publication, we will announce the completed Guide on our blogs and social media.
-In this phase we plan to reach out to other organizations (such as CRAN and the Census Bureau) to see if are interested in linking to the Guide from their website.
+We will start by simply announcing the Guide's completion on our blogs and social media accounts.

+We will also reach out to the Census Bureau, which has already indicated an interest in linking to it from their website.

+We also believe that CRAN might want to link to the Guide on the [Official Statistics & Survey Methodlogy Task View](https://cran.r-project.org/web/views/OfficialStatistics.html).
+However, we have not yet spoken to the Task View Maintainer about this.

 # How Can The ISC Help